-The water supply pressure should not exceed 80 psi.
-If this occurs, a pressure reducing valve with a bypass should be installed in the cold water inlet line.
+Water supply pressure should not exceed 80% of the working pressure of the water heater.
+The working pressure is stated on the water heater's data plate.
+If this occurs, a pressure limiting valve with a bypass may need to be installed in the cold water inlet line.
 This should be placed on the supply to the entire house in order to maintain equal hot and cold water pressures.